 On August 21, 1831, Turner and his supporters began a revolt against white slave owners with the killing of his owners, the Travis family.

 Turner believed in signs and heard divine voices, and he had a vision in 1825 of a bloody conflict between Black and white spirits.
 Three years later, he had what he believed to be another message from God.
 In his later confession, Turner explained: "the Spirit instantly appeared to me and said the Serpent was loosened, and Christ had laid down the yoke he had borne for the sins of men, and that I should take it on and fight against the Serpent."
 Turner would receive another sign to tell him when to fight, but this latest message meant "I should arise and prepare myself and slay my enemies with their own weapons."

 Turner took a solar eclipse that occurred in February 1831 as a signal that the time to rise up had come.
 He recruited several other slaves to join him in his cause.
 Turner gathered more supporters—growing to a group of up to 40 or 50 slaves—as he and his men continued their violent spree through the county.
 They were able to secure arms and horses from those they killed.
 Most sources say that about 55 white men, women and children died during Turner's rebellion.

 Initially, Turner had planned to reach the county seat of Jerusalem and take over the armory there, but he and his men were foiled in this plan.
 They faced off against a group of armed white men at a plantation near Jerusalem, and the conflict soon dissolved into chaos.
 Turner himself fled into the woods.

-While Turner hid, white mobs took their revenge on the blacks of Southampton County.
+While Turner hid, white mobs took their revenge on the Black people of Southampton County.
 Estimates range from approximately 100 to 200 African Americans who were slaughtered after the rebellion.